sstevens2/git-novice-mod/_episodes/07-github.md

 ![Creating a Repository on GitHub (Step 1)](../fig/github-create-repo-01.png)

-Name your repository "planets" and then click "Create Repository":
+Name your repository "gitcollab_sls" and then click "Create Repository":

 ![Creating a Repository on GitHub (Step 2)](../fig/github-create-repo-02.png)